Exploring Bullying Through Drama

 Flashbacks and Flash-Forwards

-Using flashbacks or flash forwards creates a context – it shows what led up to a particular moment, how it might be resolved or how it might develop.
+Using flashbacks or flash forwards creates a context – it shows what leads up to a particular moment, how it might be resolved or how it might develop.
 A setting is given, such as a playground or classroom.
-Pupils are asked to think of still images related to bullying.
-The group stands in a circle and one by one participants step in and make a still image as part of a developing tableau.
-Nothing is pre-planned.
-When sufficient characters have been added, thought tracking can be used to establish a little more about the characters.
+Pupils are asked to think of freeze frames related to bullying.
+The group stands in a circle and one by one, participants step in to make a still image as part of a developing tableau.
+When sufficient characters have been added, thought tracking is used to establish more about the characters.

 Gathering opinions about bullying